By Cloudbeds

 Automation isn’t just for large, chain hotels with complex operations.
-Today, automation and easy-to-access software solutions for B&Bs, inns, hostels, guest houses, vacation rentals, and other types of independent properties, can bring a host of benefits, including:
+Today, hotel automation systems exist for all types of independent properties and can bring a host of benefits, including:

 - Faster, more consistent guest service